-Fresh Cranberry & Orange Bread
+Fresh Cranberry and Orange Bread Recipe

 Delicious, bright red and fresh cranberries have been checking me out for the past few days (or is it the other way?!).
 Every where I go, there they are nestled among other fruits, yet standing out with their juicy appearance!
 I could not resist the temptation any longer (can't remember what the heck was stopping me in the first place!) and bought some home last week.